ghimiresdp/python-notes/course/c03_advanced_data_types/chapter 3.3 dictionary.md

 ## popping out an arbitrary item from the dictionary

-## getting keys, values and items of the dictionary
+## getting list of keys, values and items of the dictionary

 ## Some useful dictionary methods